 Image depth and clarity were good on this TV, which allowed for a greater depth of field in the image.
 Image detail was also good on this display, having most fine detail clearly visible.

 Side angle viewing was excellent on this TV with no dimming of the picture at the most extreme angles.
 This is the norm for all plasmas and is one of their strong points.

-I would personally classify the performance of the PB6900 more of a mid-tier category product when compared to other top performing plasma models.
+I would personally classify the performance of the PB6900 as more of a mid-tier category product when compared to other top-performing plasma models.